cjwales/week_5_weekend_homework/testing_task_1.md

   total  #total is not defined
   for card in cards
     total += card.value
-    return "You have a total of" + total #return should be after the next end end end
+    return "You have a total of" + total #return should be after the next end && total variable on line 31 requires .to_s() end end